M0nis8/projects/README.md

 User submits their business details → Stored in MongoDB

 (Future) Authority dashboard to view/manage submissions

+**📌 Future Improvements**
+Admin dashboard for Authorities

+PDF invoice generation

+Email notifications on submission

+Improved security and token-based auth

+**🙋‍♂️ Why I Built This**

+To create a practical, real-world application that helps small businesses manage their essential data digitally—while also strengthening my own skills in full-stack development, form handling, and database integration.

 **workflow of billify in real world: ** https://www.loom.com/share/a4ae787376ad48b685da8698ea4aca91?sid=a610193b-28ad-445f-8b01-9bc2ad380a32